tizenorg/framework.web.web-ui-fw/tau/docs/guide/source/tutorial_notes.md

  * edit existing notes
  * delete notes when swipe on item

-## Tutorial goal
+## Tutorial Goal
 On the main page application will show all the notes and each can be edited.
-List of notes can be scrolled.
+List of notes can be scroll.
 The note after click will show in edit page and can be a edited.
 On the first page will be located a button with functionality off adding new note.